cosmos/cosmos-sdk/docs/docs/building-apps/02-app-mempool.md

 * **negative**: Disabled, mempool does not insert new tx and return early.
 * **zero**: Unbounded mempool has no tx limit and will never fail with ErrMempoolTxMaxCapacity.
 * **positive**: Bounded, it fails with ErrMempoolTxMaxCapacity when maxTx value is the same as CountTx()

+### Priority Nonce Mempool

+### No-op Mempool

+A no-op mempool is a mempool that does not do any ordering of transactions and keeps the transactions in the order they are received.
+It basically replicates the behavior previous to Cosmos SDK `v0.47`.